kumahq/kuma-website/docs/docs/1.7.x/security/api-server-auth.md

 2. Expose Kuma CP to be accessible from your machine

-   To access Kuma CP via kumactl, you need to expose Kuma CP outside of a cluster.
-You can do this in several ways:
+   To access Kuma CP via kumactl, you need to expose Kuma CP outside of a cluster in one of the following ways:
    * Port-forward port 5681
    * Expose port 5681 and protect it by TLS or just expose 5682 with builtin TLS of `kuma-control-plane` service via a load balancer.
    * Expose port 5681 of `kuma-control-plane` via `Ingress` (for example Kong Ingress Controller) and protect it with TLS